-We created this page so there was one area on the site where people could see all of the services, products and sites we use regularly.
+We created this page so there is one area on the site where people could see all of the services, products and sites we use regularly.

 If you don’t know where to start with booking flights or accommodation, you want to know more about what gear we use when we travel or you’re interested in what financial products we use ourselves – you’re in the right place.

 This page does contain some affiliate links, so if you buy something through some of our links we’ll receive a small commission, with no cost to you.
 It’s important to say that we will only recommend products and services that we love and use extensively.

 Looking for flights can be really stressful, there are so many comparison sites out there and you’re never sure whether you’re genuinely getting the best price.